-FBI finds evidence linking al Qaeda to 2019 Saudi shooter at Florida naval base: U.S. source
+FBI cracked phone of Saudi shooter at Florida naval base, found al Qaeda ties: Barr

 However, in January, Saudi Arabia withdrew its remaining 21 cadets from the U.S. military training program and brought them back to Saudi Arabia, after the Justice Department’s investigation revealed that some of them had accessed child pornography or had social media accounts containing Islamic extremist or anti-American content.

-Reporting by Mark Hosenball and Sarah N. Lynch; additional reporting by Susan Heavey; Editing by Chizu Nomiyama and David Gregorio
+Reporting by Mark Hosenball and Sarah N. Lynch; additional reporting by Susan Heavey; Editing by Chizu Nomiyama, David Gregorio and Steve Orlofsky